nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ------------------------------------------------------------
 ```

 In the current workout list, there are a total of 3 workouts.
 All the workouts have been listed.
-If there are nothing
+If there is nothing
 in the workout list, you can expect the outcome stated below.

 **Expected Outcome**